thanathip41/tspace-mysql/README.md

     id: 1
   },
   when : {
-    condition : `${needPhone}`,
+    condition : needPhone,
     query: () => ({
       relations : {
         phone : true
         /**
-         You can also specify the phone with any method of the repository phone : {
+         You can also specify the phone with any methods of the repository phone : {
           where : {
             id : 41